Home / Blog / Georgia HOA Reform 2026

 ·SB 393 — additional oversight provisions

-Your Current Rights Under Georgia Law (While Reform Is Pending)
+Your Current Rights Under Georgia Law

-The reform bills are not yet law — but your rights under the Georgia Property Owners' Association Act (O.C.G.A. §44-3-220 et seq.) are real and enforceable today.
+While SB 406 adds new protections beginning in 2027, your rights under the Georgia Property Owners' Association Act (O.C.G.A. §44-3-220 et seq.) are real and enforceable today.
 Here are the key protections you have right now:

 Fines Must Be Expressly Authorized by Your CC&Rs